Clueless: Television

 In 1996, the producers created a spin-off television series, which followed parallel storylines of Cher and her friends.
-Several cast members from the film went on to star in the series, with the notable exceptions of Silverstone and Rudd, whose film careers had begun to take off.
+Several cast members from the film went on to star in the series, with the notable exceptions of Alicia Silverstone and Paul Rudd, whose film careers had begun to take off.
 Silverstone was replaced in the series with actress Rachel Blanchard.
+The series aired on ABC from 1996 to 1997, and later on UPN from 1997 to 1999.

 In October 2019, it was announced that CBS would be adapting the film into a drama series.
-The series is said to be centered around Dionne Davenport after Cher goes missing, and is described by Deadline Hollywood as a "baby pink and bisexual blue-tinted, tiny sunglasses-wearing, oat milk latte and Adderall-fueled look at what happens when the high school queen bee Cher disappears and her lifelong number two Dionne steps into Cher's vacant Air Jordans."
-On August 14, 2020, it was moved to NBCUniversal's streaming service Peacock.
+It is said to be centered around Dionne Davenport after Cher goes missing, and is described by Deadline Hollywood as a "baby pink and bisexual blue-tinted, tiny sunglasses-wearing, oat milk latte and Adderall-fueled look at what happens when the high school queen bee Cher disappears and her lifelong number two Dionne steps into Cher's vacant Air Jordans."
+On August 14, 2020, the series was moved to NBCUniversal's streaming service Peacock.
 In May 2021, it was reported that the series would not be moving forward at Peacock and instead would be redeveloping at CBS Studios.
+In April 2025, it was reported that the drama series is back on track for development for Peacock with Silverstone reprising the role.